 This topic requires the effective contribution of social sciences and humanities (SSH) disciplines and the involvement of SSH experts, institutions as well as the inclusion of relevant SSH expertise, in order to produce meaningful and significant effects enhancing the societal impact of the related research activities.
-Proposals should adhere to the FAIR52 data principles and adopt wherever relevant, data standards and data sharing/access good practices.
+Proposals should adhere to the FAIR62 data principles and adopt wherever relevant, data standards and data sharing/access good practices.

 Proposals could consider the involvement of the European Commission's Joint Research Centre (JRC) with respect to the value it could bring in providing an effective interface between research activities and regulatory aspects and/or in translating research results into harmonised test methods and strategies fit for regulatory purpose.
 In that respect, the JRC will consider collaborating with any successful proposal and this collaboration, when relevant, should be established after the proposal's approval.

-Proposals should ensure that chemical monitoring and human biomonitoring data are shared in IPCHEM53 through involvement with the European Commission's Joint Research Centre (JRC), and/or in the future Common Data Platform for Chemicals, through involvement with the European Chemicals Agency (ECHA)54.
+Proposals should also ensure that chemical monitoring including human biomonitoring data are shared in the Information Platform for Chemical Monitoring (IPCHEM) 63 through involvement with the European Commission's Joint Research Centre (JRC), and/or in the future Common Data Platform for Chemicals, through involvement with the European Chemicals Agency (ECHA)64 or other relevant decentralised EU agency (such as the European Environment Agency - EEA65) responsible for the specific domain.
+In that respect, the JRC, ECHA or other relevant decentralised EU agency(ies) should collaborate with any successful proposal and this collaboration, when relevant, should be established after the proposal's approval.

-In order to maximise synergies and increase the impact of the projects, all proposals selected for funding from this topic will form a cluster and be required to participate in common https://ipchem.jrc.ec.europa.eu https://echa.europa.eu networking and joint activities.
-Without the prerequisite to detail concrete joint activities, proposals should allocate a sufficient budget for the attendance of regular joint meetings and to cover the costs of any other potential common networking and joint activities.
-Guidance on the potential activities to be developed can be obtained by consulting the clusters of projects ongoing under the Environment, climate and health portfolio55.
+In order to maximise synergies and increase the impact of the projects, all proposals selected for funding from this topic will form a cluster and be required to participate in common networking and joint activities.
+Without the prerequisite to detail concrete joint activities,

-See definition of FAIR data in the introduction to this work programme part.
+62 See definition of FAIR data in the introduction to this work programme part.